What is Data Classification?

 Data classification can also help you reach your business objectives and enhance operational efficiency.
 Knowing where millions of files are and what purpose they serve allows your company to analyze data and see trends, which enhances decision-making and streamlines productivity.
 Organizing data and identifying those trends early on can also reduce maintenance and storage costs.

-How Data Classification Works
+How Data Classification works

 Before you can classify data, you need to identify and collect it.
 Here are the three most common ways vendors organize the initial data before deciding how it should be classified.